-Aluminium foil does have some radio frequency blocking technologies and has been known to be effective to help prevent RFID readers from picking up data.
-The problem with aluminium foil is its propensity to break easily and become ineffective.
+Aluminum foil does have some radio frequency blocking technologies and has been known to be effective to help prevent RFID readers from picking up data.
+The problem with aluminum foil is its propensity to break easily and become ineffective.

-I can’t imagine a situation where you might have to MacGyver yourself an RFID blocker, but if you do – aluminium foil is the way to go!
+I can’t imagine a situation where you might have to MacGyver yourself an RFID blocker, but if you do – aluminum foil is the way to go!

 The real difference between an RFID wallet and a regular wallet is the range at which thieves are able to collect data.
 A good RFID wallet greatly reduces the risk of theft, but most can’t negate it entirely.

 The real balancing act for travel wallet and money belt companies is providing a wallet that not only offers great RFID protection but is also lightweight, slim and comfortable to wear.

 Check out the “Security” rating on my reviews to find what wallets I think offer the best RFID protection.